Chapter 4 Introduction to Classification

 4.3 Cross-validation

-In last section, we split the whole dataset into 75% for training and 25% for testing.
-However, when the dataset is small, the test set may not be big enough and introduce high variance on the assessment.
+In the last section, we split the whole dataset into 75% for training and 25% for testing.
+However, when the dataset is small, the test set may not be big enough, hence introducing high variance in the assessment.

-One way to reduce this variance in assessment is performing cross-validation, where we split the data into K folds and use K-1 folds for training and the remaining fold for testing.
-This procedure will be repeated for fold 1 to fold K as testing fold and all folds will be aggregated for joint assessment.
+One way to reduce this variance in assessment is to perform cross-validation, where we split the data into K folds and use K-1 folds for training and the remaining fold for testing.
+This procedure will be repeated for fold 1 to fold K as testing fold, and all folds will be aggregated for joint assessment.

-K is usually taken 3, 5 or 10.
-In extreme case that K=n_sample, we call it leave-one-out cross-validation (LOOCV).
+K is usually taken 3, 5, or 10.
+In the extreme case that K=n_sample, we call it leave-one-out cross-validation (LOOCV).

 Let’s load the dataset (again) first.